Additive subordination of multiparameter Markov processes: Additive subordination of M-OU processes

 \begin{example} {\bf{Continued}} Let the subordinator $\SS(t)$ in \eqref{GMPP} be a Sato process.
 By Proposition \ref{Prop:symbLev} the process $\YY(t)$ in \eqref{GMPP} has symbol given by

 where $(\Psi^S_1)'(x)$ is the derivative of $\Psi^S_1(x)$ and $\qq^{(j)}(\xxi)=\log\hat{\mu}_{\AA_j\BB_j(1)}(\xxi)$ is the symbol of the multivariate Brownian motion $\AA_j\BB_j(s_j).$ \end{example}

-We consider tempered stable distributions with an exponential tempering function $b(r, \w)=e^{-\beta( \w)r}$ (see \cite{semeraro2022multivariate}). \begin{definition} An infinitely divisible probability measure $\mu$ on $\RR^d$ is called exponential T$\alpha$S ($\ets$) if it is without Gaussian part and it has Lévy measure $\nu$ of the form
+We consider tempered stable distributions with an exponential tempering function $b(r, \w)=e^{-\beta( \w)r}$ (see \cite{semeraro2022multivariate}). \begin{definition} An infinitely divisible probability measure $\mu$ on $\RR^d$ is called exponential T$\alpha$S ($\ets$) if it is without Gaussian part and it has L\'evy measure $\nu$ of the form